ImagingDataCommons/highdicom/docs/coding.rst

 liver in standardized way.
 Use of coding is vital to ensure that these concepts are expressed unambiguously within DICOM files.
-Coding is especially fundamental within structured reporting, but is also found in other places around the DICOM standard and, in turn, highdicom.
+Coding is especially fundamental within structured reporting, but is also found in other places around the DICOM standard and, in turn, `highdicom`.

 To communicate a concept in DICOM using a coding scheme, three elements are
 necessary:

-- A **coding scheme**: the pre-defined terminology used to define the concept.
+- A **coding scheme**: an identifier of the pre-defined terminology used to define the concept.
 - A code **value**: the code value conveys a unique identifier for the specific concept.
 It is often a number or alphanumeric string that may not have any inherent meaning outside of the terminology.